ahw0/Database-RisiKo/README.md

     ID_PARTITA        NUMBER(6) NOT NULL,               -- Reference to ID_PARTITA in the table TURNO->PARTITA

     /* Attributes */
-    RINFORZI_TRUPPE   NUMBER(3) NOT NULL,               -- Number of troops the player earns after each turn and / or from the bonus card he has available
+    RINFORZI_TRUPPE   NUMBER(3) NOT NULL,               -- Number of troops the player earns after each turn and/or from the bonus card he has available
     TIPO_POSIZIONAMENTO NUMBER(1) NOT NULL,             -- Numeric value indicating the type of positioning made by the player

     ID_TERRITORIO_POS NUMBER(2) NOT NULL,